Beat the Chasers: Production

 In November 2019, ITV commissioned another spin-off called Beat the Chasers.
 It began airing in prime-time on 27 April 2020 and features contestants attempting to beat up to five Chasers to win big cash prizes.
 The Chasers that featured in the show were Sinha, Labbett, Ryan, Hegerty and Wallace.

 Series 2 of Beat the Chasers commenced airing on 3 January 2021, and continued consecutively for seven nights, excluding 9 January, until 10 January 2021.
 Due to the COVID-19 pandemic, the second series featured no studio audience.

 Series 3 was commissioned by ITV.
 The network had originally intended to have all six Chasers participate in this series; however, these plans had to be postponed as Paul Sinha was absent due to illness.
 The series began with a celebrity special on 27 March 2021 and once again featured no studio audience.

 Series 4 was commissioned by ITV, and premiered on 11 September 2021 with all six Chasers participating for the first time.
 It also saw the return of the studio audience and the return of Paul Sinha.
 This series introduced a "Super Offer", available only to contestants who answered all five of their Cash Builder questions correctly.
 This offer was presented in conjunction with the other four and gave the contestant a chance to play against all six Chasers at once, with no time advantage and a larger cash prize than that offered for facing five Chasers.
 The "Super Offer" feature was absent during series 7, with several contestants answering all 5 questions correctly, but not being given the option.

 Series 5 went into production in March 2022 and premiered on 16 May 2022.
 Hegerty was absent from the regular episodes of this series (Episodes 1–5) due to a positive COVID-19 test and was replaced by guest Chaser Issa "The Supernerd" Schultz from The Chase Australia.
 Hegerty returned for the celebrity specials (Episodes 6–7) which were filmed as part of Series 6 in May 2023.

 Series 7 commenced filming in June 2025, and premiered on 31 August 2025.
 The finale episode featured a new mystery chaser, who was later revealed as Joe Pasquale temporarily covering for Ennis, who was absent due to a family bereavement.

+Series 8 was commissioned by ITV in late 2025, for broadcast in 2026.

 The original working title for the spin-off show was Take On the Chasers.
 The theme tune was composed by Paul Farrer using part of the original 2009 Chaser walk-on music.

-In August 2020, it was announced that an Australian version of Beat The Chasers would be produced.
+In August 2020, Seven Network announced that an Australian version of Beat The Chasers would be produced.